 Private Property (South Colony Road): For 1.5 miles from the 2WD parking lot to the Forest Service boundary is private property.
 The fences along the road are posted so please respect the signs and do not trespass.

 When To ClimbAs with most Colorado high peaks, late June through mid September are best for summer season climbs.
-However, the mountain is also an excellent winter destination due to the extremely low avalanche danger on the northeast ridge.
+However, the mountain is also an excellent winter destination due to the low avalanche danger on the northeast ridge in stable conditions.
 September can be a wonderful time to climb.
 The weather settles as fall high pressure systems move through and provide several continuous days of cool, clear skies.
 Violent afternoon thunderstorms are a daily occurance.
 Regardless of the time of year, start very early.
 Storms typically hit early afternoon and can last until after dark.

 CampingCamping is allowed anywhere inside the Forest Service boundary.
 In addition, there are several unofficial Forest Service camping sites along the 4WD road.
 These sites are typically used by car campers, fishermen, etc. Camping is not allowed at the 2WD parking lot or in the 1.5 miles between the 2WD parking lot and the Forest Service boundary.